 The current library was opened in 2010 through funding from the Federal Government's Building Education Revolution project.

 Teachers work with students to teach the joys of music and singing in the classroom.
-In addition a specialist music teacher provides a weekly lesson to all students from Kindergarten to Year 6.
 The school has three bands - Year 5 and Year 6 woodwind bands and Year 3/4 fife and drum band.
 A specialist singing teacher is employed once a week by the P&C Association to work with students on singing for pleasure.
 Indicidual lessons are also undertaken by students enrolled in a separate program to learn Viola, Violin and Piano.
 In 2014 the school has implemented a Community Chior on Thursday evenings at 5:30pm.

 The aim of our values program is to enable students to take responsibility for the choices they make in their lives.
 The C.A.R.E.
 Values are Co-operation, Attitude, Respect and Excellence.